Effective May 14, 2025

 - You understand there is a risk of technical failures during the telehealth encounter beyond the control of Thyme Care.
 You agree to hold harmless Thyme Care for delays in evaluation or for information lost due to such technical failures.

-- You understand that you have the right to withhold or withdraw your consent to the use of telehealth in the course of your care at any time without affecting your right to future care or treatment.
-You understand that You may suspend or terminate uthe se of the telehealth services at any time for any reason or for no reason.
-You understand that if you are experiencing a medical emergency, you will be directed to dial 9-1-1 immediately and that the Thyme Care providers are not able to connect you directly to any local emergency services.
+- You understand that you have the right to withhold or withdraw your consent to the use of telehealth in the course of your care at any time, without affecting your right to future care or treatment.
+You understand that You may suspend or terminate use of the telehealth services at any time for any reason or for no reason.
+You understand that if you are experiencing a medical emergency, that you will be directed to dial 9-1-1 immediately and that the Thyme Care providers are not able to connect you directly to any local emergency services.

 - You understand that you may expect the anticipated benefits from the use of telehealth in your care, but that no results can be guaranteed or assured.